Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 <span id='F15'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/prect_last_1ka_with_zonal.gif?raw=true)
 		Fig. 15 Global and zonal prectipitation difference between last 1000 years and the modern world.
 ### Last glacial maximum
 21,000 years ago, Earth’s surface was totally different from its current appearance.
-The mean global surface temperature was around 3-4°C lower (Shakun et al. 2012).
+The mean global surface temperature was around 3-4°C lower [$^9$](#R9).
 More water was stored in ice sheets, which covered Canada, the northern United States, northern Europe, and parts of Eurasia.
 As a consequence, global sea level was about 125 m lower, joining modern islands between Asia and Australia and connecting Britain to mainland Europe.
 In this world, water cycle also showed different features.

 #### General cycle
 Similarly, let’s look at the general picture of global water cycle during LGM at first.
 Compared to modern world, the annual global precipitation and evaporation are around 8% lower.
 That means, the water cycle at that time took place at a slower velocity.
 The drop is mainly attributed to the changes in the ocean: annual evaporation in the ocean decreases from 410 to 377 ($10^3 km^3$).
 More than 90% of the evaporating water from oceans precipitates back onto oceans.
 While for the land, the volume of evaporation and precipitation is almost the same as that in modern world.